google/flink-connector-gcp/connectors/bigtable/README.md

 ## Serializers

-This connector comes with three built-in serializers to convert Flink data types into Bigtable `RowMutationEntry` objects:
+This connector comes with three built-in serializers to convert data types into Bigtable `RowMutationEntry` objects:

 *   **`GenericRecordToRowMutationSerializer`**: For AVRO `GenericRecord` objects.
 *   **`RowDataToRowMutationSerializer`**: For Flink `RowData` objects.